bbrener1/rusty_axe/README.md

 This package is currently intended to be run on linux or osx.
 This package may funciton on windows but no guarantees are made.

-# COMPATIBILITY WARNING
-Statsmodels, which is unfortunately necessary to run several core components of this package, has bad support for OSX Python 3.9.
-Therefore if you are on OSX, you will either need an existing instal of statsmodels, or python<=3.8

 ### Obtaining Rust

 Please note, before instlling this package you should obtain the rust compiler.